DO9RE/morse_synthesizer/README.md

 ## Features

 - Converts NVDA speech output into audible Morse code instead of synthesized voice.
+- Configuration Dialog for speed in wpm, tone frequency and Farnsworth-factor.
 - Intended for Morse code listening practice using real-life screen reader messages.

 ## Why?